Peter I, Duke of Brittany: Regency

 Peter's wife died on 21 October 1221, leaving behind four young children.
 She was then only 21, and little is known about her beyond the basic genealogical facts.
 Her death meant that Peter was no longer duke, although he continued to rule the duchy with undiminished authority, as regent for his son John, then a boy of four or so.

 Alix's death changed Peter's goals in two ways.
 First, he aimed to acquire some additional territory, not part of the duchy, to augment his retirement after his son came of age.
 Second, there was a strong tradition in France that a minor heir should, when coming of age, have his property in the state it was in when he inherited it.
 Thus Peter could not now take some risks without fear of harming the prospects of his son.

 Peter helped Philip II's successor, Louis VIII, in his fight against Henry III of England (in the sieges of Niort and La Rochelle in 1224).
 He also accompanied Louis VIII on the Albigensian Crusade.
 According to Nicholas of Bray, he was present at the siege of Avignon in June–September.
 After Louis's death in November, he participated, with Count Theobald IV of Champagne and Count Hugh X of La Marche, in rebellions against the regent Blanche of Castile, which lasted from 1227 until 1234.

-Around this time he renounced his allegiance to the king of England and suffered forfeiture of his English earldom.
+In 1235 Peter renounced his allegiance to the king of England and suffered forfeiture of his English earldom, while Henry III began to give Eleanor better treatments, granting her the manor of Swaffham from the earldom.
+However, Pope Gregory IX announced that he only recognized descendants of Peter and Alix legitimate heirs to Brittany; whatever the intention of Henry, Eleanor was after all not restored of any titles nor released from confinement until her death in 1241.